1-310-390-0131 - Outside U.S.

 5. How do adult women greet younger people (teenagers or children)?

 6. How do teenage boys greet each other?

 7. How do teenage boys greet teenage girls?

 8. How do teenage girls greet each other?

 10. How do store clerks greet their customers?

 How do you approach the subject of greetings in the classroom?
 What are your preferred methods for making meaningful first impressions?

-This blog post features content from the second edition of Compelling Conversations – Vietnam, which will be released this fall!
-Check out our featured sample chapter, Delicious Choices, here.
-For more information on this and other titles, click here to download the Chimayo Press Fall 2016 catalog.
+This blog post features content from the second edition of Compelling Conversations – Vietnam, available on Amazon.
+Check out our featured sample chapter, Delicious Choices, here!